KyryloYefremov/My-naoqi-project/README.md

 ## FAQ
 **_I have already installed Python 3.9, will NAOqi3 work with this version?_** <br>
-Yes, the NAOqi3 will work on any Python 3 version, but if you want to use existing examples from this repository (for example `final-program\`), consider using the same Python version (3.11.0) that was used for developing this program.
+Yes, the NAOqi3 will work on any Python 3 version, but if you want to use existing examples from this repository (for example `final-program\`), consider using the same Python version (3.11.0) that was used for developing this program. <br>

+**_I don't have a git system installed, what should I do?_** <br>
+If you don't have a git system installed on your PC, follow this [official webpage tutorial](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), find a section "Install git on Windows" and follow all its steps.